mattilalab/autocoev/README.md

 # AutoCoEv -- A High-Throughput In Silico Pipeline for Predicting Inter-Protein Coevolution

-**NOTE (7 Mar 2022): An updated manual and virtual machines images will be available very soon!
-Send any requests to Petar Petrov (pebope ат utu.fi)**
+## Need help?

+If you need any help with setting up the pipeline (installing the dependencies, compiling from source, etc...) or with running AutoCoEv, send an email to Petar Petrov (pebope ат utu.fi).

 ## Virtual machine image and more: